SaloniSharma2001/Functional-Programming-JAVA-/README.md

 greeter.greet(innerClassGreeting);
 `

-Lambda do use anonymous way to use a class
+Lambda do use anonymous way to use a class.

+_What is a functional interface?_

+In Java 8, we can have methods implemented in interface itself.
+Now we can have an interface which jave 3 methods out which two of them will have default implementation and one abstract method.
+Still that interface will have one abstract method